skamansam/skamansam.github.io/src/routes/demo.md

 ---
 title: Markdown Style Demo and Reference
-lastmod: 2022-06-13T03:40:26.872Z
+lastmod: 2022-06-13T20:24:59.519Z
 author: Samuel C Tyler
-description: A demonstration of the custom stylesd for markdown, as applied by tailwind.
+description: A demonstration of the markdown rendering of this blog.
+Used for theming and a TODO list of features.
+Most of this is from the markdown-it demo, with which I am trying to get 100% compatibility.
 ---

 {description}

+##### On This Page

 # ✅ Headings